adrianwedd/AI-SWA/docs/observability.md

 1. Run `observability/generate_certs.sh` once to create self‑signed certificates used by Prometheus, Grafana and the collector.
 2. Start the stack with `docker-compose up`.
-3. Execute `python scripts/update_dashboards.py` to regenerate the dashboard JSON files.
+3. Execute `python scripts/update_dashboards.py` to regenerate the dashboard JSON files in `grafana/dashboards/`.
-4. The dashboards are automatically loaded and Prometheus is pre-configured as a data source.
+4. Commit the JSON files to trigger the `Grafana Deploy` workflow which applies them to Grafana.

 Running the update script ensures the dashboards stay current during local runs.

+See [Grafana GitOps Workflow](grafana_gitops.md) for details on automated deployment.